Codictate vs Cursor: Voice Coding vs AI Code Editor (2026)

 • Learning curve for voice coding workflow

-• Less capable than Cursor for complex agentic tasks
+• Not designed for complex agentic coding tasks

 Cursor Pros & Cons